LiangliangNan/Easy3D/CONTRIBUTING.md

 ## Contributing a bug fix

 Bug fixes are highly appreciated.
-It is recommened to creat a pull request for a bug fix. __There is no preferred patch size__.
-A one-character fix is just as welcome as a thousand line one, if that is the appropriate size for the fix.
+It is recommended to create a pull request for a bug fix. __There is no preferred patch size__.
+A one-character fix is just as welcome as a thousand line one if that is the appropriate size for the fix.

 A complete bug fix includes:

-- description the incorrect behavior;
+- description of the incorrect behavior;
 - change of the code;
 - credits entries for all authors of the bug fix.